Blake McMeekin

 Design represents what we create and change in the world.

-And my projection-microscope side project (Which can be read about and downloaded here.)
+And things like this projection-microscope made from old camera lenses (Which can be read about and downloaded here.)

-Thanks for reading - now let’s make something!
-To get in touch, reach out through one of these channels:
+Thanks so much for reading - now let’s make something!
+To get in touch, just reach out through one of these channels: